May 1, 2019–March 1, 2020

 October 13, 2018–April 15, 2019

-A new installation by Harold Ancart features in Painting the Night (Peindre la nuit), an exhibition exploring nighttime as a rich source of inspiration for modern and contemporary painting.
-Ancart will be showing a single untitled work measuring fifteen by forty-four feet.
+A new installation by Harold Ancart featured in Painting the Night (Peindre la nuit), an exhibition exploring nighttime as a rich source of inspiration for modern and contemporary painting.
+Ancart showed g a single untitled work measuring fifteen by forty-four feet.

 Cover Image: Harold Ancart, Untitled, 2018 (detail)